Cryptocarya bellendenkerana: Description

 Cryptocarya bellendenkerana is a rainforest tree that typically grows to a height of 25 m, its stems sometimes buttressed.
 Its leaves are lance-shaped to egg-shaped, 25–54 mm long and 16–32 mm wide on a petiole 4–7 mm long.
 The flowers are arranged in panicles shorter than the leaves and sometimes have an unpleasant odour.
 The tepals are 1.7–2.2 mm long, the outer anthers 0.7–0.8 mm long and 1.1–1.6 mm wide, the inner anthers 0.7-0.9 mm long and 0.5–0.6 mm wide.
 Flowering mostly occurs from September to January, and the fruit is a spherical black drupe 10–11 mm long and 11–12.5 mm wide.

 Taxonomy

 Cryptocarya bellendenkerana was first formally described in 1989 by Bernard Hyland in Australian Systematic Botany, from specimens collected by Hyland collected in 1982.

 Distribution and habitat

-This species of Cryptocarya grows in mountain rainforest from south of Cooktown to Mount Bartle Frere in north Queensland, at altitudes between 1100 and 1500 m.
+This species of Cryptocarya grows in mountain rainforest from south of Cooktown to Mount Bartle Frere in north Queensland, at elevations between 1100 and 1500 m.